 For additional support losing weight, you can rely on Weight Loss Programs and Nutrition Counseling from Women’s Care Florida.
 Our understanding experts can help you develop a personalized plan for postpartum exercise and diet.

-On average, an American adult gains almost two pounds between Thanksgiving and New Year’s Day.
-With the stress of travel, the tempting call of pumpkin pie, the cutely named holiday cocktails and all the parties at work, it’s no wonder a few extra pounds manage to sneak their way into our celebrations.
+On average, an American adult gains almost two pounds between Thanksgiving and New Year’s.
+With the stress of travel, the tempting call of pumpkin pie, the cutely named holiday cocktails, and all the parties at work, it’s no wonder a few extra pounds manage to sneak their way into our celebrations.
+However, you can stay fit during the holidays without giving up all the delicious parts of the season.
+Learn how to stay healthy during the holidays by building good habits in your celebrations.
+Try out the fun holiday wellness tips below.

 Start a new tradition

-Many families have traditions that center around food, whether it is enjoying a cup of apple cider together or digging in to a Christmas ham.
-You can start your own, new traditions that don’t involve food.
+Many families have traditions that center around food such as enjoying a cup of eggnog or digging into a Christmas ham.
+However, learn how to stay healthy during the holidays by starting new traditions that don’t involve food.
 These traditions can put you in the holiday spirit without increasing your caloric intake.
 Some new traditions might include:

 - Decorating the house as a family